Naval Gazing: Pondering the Cost of Defense on the USS Midway in San Diego

 Still, as anybody in business knows, you’ve got to spend money to make money.
 The trick is to spend it wisely.
-And as everybody on both sides of the political aisle now agree, the United States has been spending money like a drunken sailor and needs to treat its hangover.
-The question is how.
+And as everybody on both sides of the political aisle knows, the United States had been spending money like a drunken sailor.
+The question is what to do about it.

-Aside from extracting ourselves from two wars that have been pouring money down the drain for more than a decade, cost cutters are looking at other ways to pare defense spending, and here’s where the Right is getting its collective back up.
+Aside from extracting ourselves from fruitless wars that have been pouring money down the drain for nearly two decades, liberal cost cutters would like to pare defense spending still further.
+Naturally, the Right is getting its collective back up.

-The tired old argument that any cut in defense spending impairs our defensive capability overlooks one of the guiding principles of conservative economic thinking as applied in every other realm, that sound fiscal policies will be free to emerge once insititutionalized waste is cleared out of the way.
-And as any serviceman will tell you the military has long been a hotbed of insititutionalized waste.
+The tired old argument that any cut in defense spending impairs our defensive capability overlooks one of the guiding principles of conservative economic thinking as applied in every other realm, that which says sound fiscal policies will be free to emerge once institutionalized waste is cleared out of the way.
+And, as any serviceman will tell you, the military has long been a hotbed of institutionalized waste.

 This is not unique to the American military.
 Armies by their very nature are sprawling bureaucracies with command and control structures that tend to lock in incompetence.
 A smooth running military is not one that seeks to eliminate bureaucracy (that would be folly) but one that tirelessly seeks to root out inefficiencies.
 And in this regard the US military is better than most.

-Among the four branches of military service, the Navy can be pointed to as the best at achieving this goal.
+Among the four branches of service, the Navy can be pointed to as the best in this regard.
 Not coincidentally, the Navy also has also shown a willingness to make tough cuts when necessary.

 Wielding the Budget Ax Like a Scalpel